kaustavha/luvit-docs/doc/api/process.markdown

 * `message` {Object}
 * `sendHandle` {Handle object}

-When Node.js is spawned with an IPC channel attached, it can send messages to its parent process using `process.send()`.
+When luvit is spawned with an IPC channel attached, it can send messages to its parent process using `process.send()`.
 Each will be received as a ['message'](child_process.html#child_process_event_message) event on the parent's `ChildProcess` object.

-If Node.js was not spawned with an IPC channel, `process.send()` will be undefined.
+If luvit was not spawned with an IPC channel, `process.send()` will be undefined.

 ## process.disconnect()